Texting while driving: Australia

 The laws are much the same for all states and territories in Australia.
 The driver of a vehicle (except an emergency vehicle, taxi or police vehicle) must not use a mobile phone while the vehicle is moving, or is stationary but not parked, unless the driver is exempt from this rule under another law of this jurisdiction.
 The law does not apply if the phone is in a secured fixed mounting that is positioned in such a way that the driver does not have to take their eyes off the road.
 The law also does not apply if the driver is using a hands free device.
 In some jurisdictions, provisional or learner drivers are banned from all forms of mobile phone usage while they are in control of a vehicle.
 Apart from mobile phones, drivers should not appear to be distracted by anything else; this includes GPS devices and PDAs.

 Canada

-In 2003, the first ban on cellphone use while driving was enforced within Canada.
+In 2003, the first ban on cellphone use while driving was enforced in the province of Newfoundland and Labrador.
 Since then, this ban has spread to all of the remaining provinces in the country.
 This ban does not include the use of hands-free devices.